|

 Of

-especial note are our more serious local painters.
+especial note are some of our hungriest local painters.
 On the day these photos were taken (June

-2 (2007)) we were fortunate to find three of the Rogue Valley's absolute best and
+2 (2007)) we were fortunate to find three of the Rogue Valley's finest in this regard, and not half-bad as

-watch and listen to if you ever want to understand what art and painting
+watch and listen to if you ever want to understand what art, painting, and economic hardship

-are really about—whose work you ought to buy,
+are really about—and also perhaps those whose work you ought to buy,

 collect and hoard if you want your children and grandchildren to bless

 you for your discriminating eye and wise investment strategy.
+Siriusly!
 I,

 essence of this art & craft venue for presentation on this very webpage,